-Greg Hancock has over 25 years' experience in the capital markets of Australia and the UK, practicing in the area of corporate finance.
-He maintains close links with the stockbroking and investment banking community and has a corporate finance practice which specialises in the mining and natural resources sector.
+Greg Hancock has had over 25 years' experience in the capital markets of Australia and the UK.
+He maintains close links with the stockbroking and investment banking community and has a corporate finance practice which specialises in the resources sector.
 On the Australian Securities Exchange he is currently non-executive chair of Ausquest Limited, BMG Resources Limited and a non-executive director of Zeta Petroleum Plc, Strata X Energy Limited, Golden State Mining Limited and King Island Scheelite Limited.
-Typically, Mr. Hancock is involved in the sourcing, negotiation, and financing of strategic resources for companies and then providing appropriate stewardship at board level.
-Mr. Hancock has a limited number of private company interests including Franchise Investments International Ltd, Hancock Corporate Investments Pty Limited and has in the past been a non-executive director of Norsve Resources plc and foundation shareholder and executive chair of Cooper Energy Limited, an Australian Oil and Gas production company.
-Mr. Hancock's country of residence is Australia.
+Typically, Mr Hancock is involved in the sourcing, negotiation, and financing of strategic resources for companies and then providing appropriate stewardship at board level.
+Mr Hancock has a limited number of private company interests including Franchise Investments International Ltd, Hancock Corporate Investments Pty Limited and has in the past been a non-executive director of Norsve Resources plc and foundation shareholder and executive chair of Cooper Energy Limited, an Australian Oil and Gas production company.
+Mr Hancock's country of residence is Australia.